syk-repository/nginxproxy-acme-compose/README.md

 'docker-compose.yml' for nginx-proxy with acme-companion.

-It works for multiple domains with one nginx server through 'SNI' protocol.
+It works for multiple domains with one nginx server through SNI-protocol.

-You need to create network for proxy.
+You need to create network for proxy first.

 exec below commands in order.